Radio 1's Dance Anthems: Radio 1's Party Anthems

 A spin-off show entitled Radio 1's Party Anthems is broadcast on BBC Radio 1 between 3pm and 4pm on Fridays.
-It is currently presented by Matt Edmondson and Mollie King and features one hour of feel-good classic and contemporary dance tracks as well as dance remixes of current popular songs.
+It features one hour of feel-good classic and contemporary dance tracks as well as dance remixes of current popular songs.

 Radio 1's Party Anthems was created in July 2019 by rebranding the Friday edition of Dance Anthems as part of the introduction of the Radio 1 Anthems series of shows, however the format of the show remains very similar to its predecessor (the only difference being that a small number of classic dance tracks are now played in addition to contemporary dance tracks and remixes).
 The show was originally presented by Scott Mills and broadcast between 6pm and 7pm on Fridays; however, schedule changes from September 2020 meant that the show moved to an earlier 3pm to 4pm timeslot on Fridays and was now hosted by Dev.
-Dev was replaced by the current presenters, Matt Edmondson and Mollie King, from January 2021 onwards after Dev left the station at the end of the previous month.
-From October 2022, Jamie Laing temporarily co-presented with Matt Edmondson whilst King was on maternity leave.
+In December 2020, Dev left BBC Radio 1 and was replaced as presenter by Matt Edmondson and Mollie King from January 2021 onwards.

+From October 2022 until February 2023, Jamie Laing temporarily co-presented with Edmondson whilst King was on maternity leave.
+Edmondson and King presented their last edition in May 2024 before their move to Monday–Thursday afternoons later that year; the show was hosted by a rotating set of guest presenters for the remainder of 2024 before Sam MacGregor and Danni Diston became permanent presenters in January 2025.
+The pair's increasing appearances on the weekday Going Home show due to the absence of its regular presenters meant that Party Anthems presenting duties again rotated in the summer months, with Lauren Layfield, Conor Knight and GK Barry among the hosts.

-Special editions of Radio 1's Party Anthems were aired on New Year's Eve from 2019 onwards, presented by Scott Mills (2019), Charlie Hedges (2019, 2022–2023), Jordan North (2019−2020, 2020−2021, 2021–2022), Arielle Free (2020), James Cusack (2021), and Charlie Tee (2022).
+Special editions of Radio 1's Party Anthems have aired on New Year's Eve since 2019, presented by Scott Mills (2019), Charlie Hedges (2019, 2022–2023, 2024–2025), Jordan North (2019−2020, 2020−2021, 2021–2022), Arielle Free (2020), James Cusack (2021, 2023, 2024), Connor Coates (2023, 2024), and Charlie Tee (2022, 2023–2024).